-Administrators will receive the difference between their daily rate and the per diem provided by the court when called to serve as jurors, regardless of whether the employee accepts the per diem.
+Non-substitute/non-temporary employees will receive the difference between their daily rate and the per diem provided by the court when called to serve as jurors, regardless of whether the employee accepts the per diem.
 The employee is responsible for securing from the court and submitting to the building principal/supervisor verification of the court duty and the payment amount for such duty.
 The confirmation will be forwarded to payroll within 48 hours of jury duty.
-If an employee fails to provide the jury verification notice signed by the court, the employee will have to take vacation, personal, or lost time.
+If an employee fails to provide the jury verification notice, that has been signed by the court, the employee will have to take vacation, personal, or lost time.